For Refugees In Germany, Hope And Frustration Mark Path Toward Integration

 "If you're alone here and you have no activities right now, you will be negative," he says.
 "You will be fighting with someone, or maybe you do something bad."

 Germans are worried about that, too — frustrated young men who might turn to crime or even terrorism.
-It's fueled a rise in support for the nationalist Alternative for Germany party which is threatening Angela Merkel's bid for re-election.
-There's no doubt that integrating refugees into German society is a high stakes project.
+It has fueled a rise in support for the nationalist Alternative for Germany party, which is threatening Merkel's bid for re-election.
+There's no doubt that integrating refugees into German society is a high-stakes project.

-Note: A previous caption misspelled Solomon Yhdego's first name as Soloman.